LittleKitacho/python-moc/README.md

 # python-moct
 A measures of central tendancy plugin for python.

-## How to use:
-1. Download moct.py
-* Optional: Download test package, test.py
-2. Create directory for your program
-3. Copy moct.py to that directory
-4. Create your python script
+# Installation
+## Pip Install
+Run `pip install moct` in your program directory, or
+## Manual Method:
+### Latest Release
+1. Go to the (MOCT Repository)[https://github.com/littlekitacho/python-moct]
+2. Click on the 'releases' tab
+3. Find the release you want.
+4. Download the source code in the preferred format.
+### Absolute Latest
+1. Go to the commit history
+2. Find the latest commit with a checkmark.
+3. Download files as a ZIP file.

-5. Be sure to `import moct` in your program (or `from moct import (function or class)`) You can now use the different functions.
-Please see the wiki for information on how to use the functions.
+There you have it!
+You can now use the different functions.
+Please see the wiki for information on how to use the functions, and watch this repository for new releases.